pdubslax/pdubslax.github.io/_posts/2024-10-14-mnf5-preview-week-6.md

 <br/>

-If you enjoyed reading this, buy me a coffee [here](buymeacoffee.com/pdubslax)
+If you enjoyed reading this, [buy me a coffee](https://buymeacoffee.com/pdubslax)

 <br/>